Learn About The Health Benefits Of Vitamin D | Cooper Complete

 Immune System Support

 One of the significant health benefits of vitamin D is its ability to fight illness and infection.
 Studies show that those with higher amounts of vitamin D are less likely to catch colds or develop flu symptoms.
 Vitamin D stimulates T cells, which help promote a proper response to infectious pathogens that cause illnesses.
-A study published in the American Journal of Clinical Nutrition found a 42% decrease in the incidence of influenza in school-aged children among those taking a supplemental dose of 20 mcg (1200 IU) of vitamin D.
+A study published in the American Journal of Clinical Nutrition found a 42 percent decrease in the incidence of influenza in school-aged children among those taking a supplemental dose of 20 mcg (1200 IU) of vitamin D.

 (Bonus: Kenneth H. Cooper, MD, MPH, Founder and Chairman of Cooper Aerobics, shares nine tips for improving immune health.)

-Anti-inflammatory Effect
+Vitamin D Anti-inflammatory Effect

 Studies have shown vitamin D may help chronic inflammation by playing a role in regulating the body’s inflammatory response, especially against autoimmune diseases.
-A recent observation from a controlled trial reported that adults who took 50 mcg (2000 IU) of vitamin D3 daily for up to five years reduced their risk of all autoimmune disorders by 22% compared to the group that did not.
+A recent observation from a controlled trial reported that adults who took 50 mcg (2000 IU) of vitamin D3 daily for up to five years reduced their risk of all autoimmune disorders by 22 percent compared to the group that did not.

 Studies also show that those who have higher amounts of vitamin D in their diet have a decreased risk of developing multiple sclerosis (MS), a disease where the immune system attacks the central nervous system.